-I’ve been slacking on meal planning lately, so I used some of my free time during Christmas break to put on paper my meal plan for a month.
-I could even use this same plan every month, so let’s just say I’ve made my meal plan for a year.
-Hallelujah!
+I’ve been slacking on meal planning lately, so I put on paper my meal plan for a month.
+I could even use this same plan every month, so let’s just say I’ve made my meal plan for a year!

 Here’s some explanation for my thought process with this meal plan: